 Upon receipt of a revocation request involving an FBCA-issued certificate, the FPKIMA shall authenticate the request and apprise the FPKIPA.
 The FPKIPA may, at its discretion, take whatever measures it deems appropriate to verify the need for revocation.
 If the revocation request appears to be valid, the FPKIPA shall direct the FPKIMA to revoke the certificate.
-The FPKIMA shall give prompt oral or electronic notification to previously designated officials in all entities having a Principal CA with which the FBCA interoperates.
+The FPKIMA shall give prompt oral or electronic notification to the FPKIPA co-chairs and previously designated officials in all entities having a Principal CA with which the FBCA interoperates.